Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 ## Project Overview

 ## **Project's goal here is to develop an automated report generation file for each client's site listed in the GreEnergy-Supply database, as well as future ones.
 GreEnergy-Supply has entrusted us with this mission to streamline the report generation process in order to facilitate the acquisition of "White certificate" in compliance with delivery conditions.
-This initiative aims to meet government targets for energy savings, 3100 TWhcumac currently (5th period 2022-2025) by increasing the use of renewable energy or reduce energy consumption from fossil fuels.**
+This initiative aims to meet government targets for energy savings by increasing the use of renewable energy or reduce energy consumption from fossil fuels.**

 ## Project Background